spotfiresoftware/tibco-streaming-samples/structure/README.md

 # Structure

-How to structure TIBCO&reg; Streaming master projects.
+How to structure TIBCO&reg; Streaming 11.0.0-SNAPSHOT projects.

 Samples :